drawdejohn/Etch-A-Sketch/README.md

 # Etch-A-Sketch
-In this project, I have built a browser-based sketchpad using HTML, CSS, and JavaScript to demonstrate my skills in DOM manipulation.
+## Overview
+Etch-A-Sketch is a browser-based sketchpad that allows users to create art by hovering their mouse over a grid of squares.
+The color of each square changes with each pass, creating a unique and colorful design.
+The app is built using HTML, CSS, and JavaScript, and demonstrates the developer's skills in DOM manipulation.
+The project includes a "New Grid" button that allows users to create a new grid with a customizable number of squares per side, with a maximum limit of 100 squares to prevent performance issues.

+## Live app
 You can try the live app [here](https://edwardjohnfelicia.github.io/Etch-A-Sketch/).

 ## How to use